AdamCieslik/Kerr-Geodesics-in-Terms-of-Weierstrass-Elliptic-Functions/README.md

 	SetDirectory[NotebookDirectory[]];
   	<< "KerrEqOfMotGeneral.wl";

-See the Demo.nb to see how to use the basic functions of the package.
+Check the Demo.nb to see how to use the basic functions of the package.

 ## Contributing